adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

-We'll make sure we adhere to the other rules as we design the component itself.
+We'll cover off the other rules as we design the component itself.

 First, we need to hide (not remove!) the select box.
 It shouldn't be removed because it's the select box value that is sent to the server on submission.
 To hide the select box we need to add: